 Pemphigus vulgaris in Adult

-Before the introduction of systemic corticosteroids, the mortality of PG was 75%.
-Still, severe cases of PV can be life threatening, and complications are related to the use of immunosuppression, secondary infection, loss of the skin barrier, and poor oral intake.
+Severe cases of PV can be life-threatening, and complications can be related to immunosuppression from drugs used to treat severe PV, secondary infections, loss of the skin barrier, and poor oral intake.

 For more information on familial pemphigus vulgaris, see OMIM.

 49420001 – Pemphigus vulgaris

 - Paraneoplastic pemphigus – Associated with underlying neoplasms (non-Hodgkin lymphoma, chronic lymphocytic leukemia, Castleman disease, thymomas, sarcomas, Waldenström macroglobulinemia).

 - Erythema multiforme – This condition may appear clinically identical to paraneoplastic pemphigus.
 Patients may have a history of previous episodes that resolved within 2-4 weeks.
 The presence of classic "target" lesions of the skin is more consistent with erythema multiforme.